kurttheviking/egreedy-js/README.md

 #### `Bandit([config])`

 Creates a new optimization algorithm.
-This algorithm defaults to 2 arms and epsilon 0.5:

 **Arguments**